studio-cartogram/true-friend/README.md

 True Friend
 ===========
-Priviously Landing
+Previously Landing
 ------------------

+To Do:

-Read Me needs updating...
+1. Read Me needs updating.
+2. Set up proper 'submodule' configuration
+3. Create child theme repository to fit.

 Landing is a wordpress theme framework created for internal use at [Cartogram](https://www.studiocartogram.com).